semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 I'm gonna speed up a bit, because the principle about **date detection** is exactly the same than the numeric detection.
 The request you have to make is the same, only the value is changing.
 The parameter is called `dynamic_date_formats`.
 As you may have noticed, the name of this parameter is plural.
-The reason is that the value will be an array, containing every formats you want to recognize as a valid date format. **The format has to be specified following ISO 8601 ([https://en.wikipedia.org/wiki/ISO_8601](https://en.wikipedia.org/wiki/ISO_8601))**
+The reason is that the value will be an array, containing every patterns you want to recognize as a valid date format. **The format has to be specified following ISO 8601 ([https://en.wikipedia.org/wiki/ISO_8601](https://en.wikipedia.org/wiki/ISO_8601))**

 Considering that, your request would looks like this: